Multiple Pathways: Youth on Boards and Committees

 - Special committees or groups that are formed to meet a need and then dissolved can also be great places for youth to serve.
 I've seen youth serve with great success as members of Ministerial Search Committees.

 Youth on Board, a non-profit organization based in Somerville, MA dedicated to youth in decision-making, has some great resources.
-Their organizational assessment gives you a different way of assessing where you are with including youth in decision-making and where you might like to head.
+Their organizational assessment (PDF) gives you a different way of assessing where you are with including youth in decision-making and where you might like to head.
 Their publications Youth on Board: Why and How to Involve Young People in Organizational Decision-Making and 15 Points: Successfully Involving Youth in Decision Making are resources that can aid you as you blaze this pathway.

 What do you think?
 Are there questions committees and boards should ask themselves?
 Are there things they should remember when working with youth?